aifoli-ms/AshesiInsider/README.md

 # Ashesi Insider

-Student-built discovery platform for Ashesi University that curates honest reviews about courses, lecturers, restaurants, and hostels.
-The app is powered by Next.js 16 (App Router) on the frontend, a Supabase-managed Postgres database, and lightweight Edge-friendly API routes for authentication and session handling.
+A student-built platform for Ashesi University where students share honest reviews about courses, lecturers, restaurants, and hostels.

+## The Problem

+At Ashesi, if you don't know the right people, it's difficult to find out:
+- Which lecturers to choose (and which to avoid)
+- Which courses are actually worth taking
+- Which restaurants have good food (and what to order)
+- Which hostels give you the best value

+Ashesi Insider fixes this by giving students a place to share real experiences and help each other make better decisions.

+## Features

+**Course Reviews** - Search and filter courses by rating.
+Read what students say about workload, teaching quality, and assessments.

+**Lecturer Reviews** - Honest feedback on teaching styles, clarity, and helpfulness.

+**Restaurant Reviews** - Find the best food on and around campus.
+See locations, hours, and what's actually good.

+**Hostel Reviews** - Compare housing options before you commit.
+Learn about facilities, management, and value.

+**Admin Dashboard** - Manage users, moderate reviews, and view platform stats.

 ## Highlights

-- 🧭 **Single-page navigation** with deep-linked sections for courses, restaurants, lecturers, and hostels plus responsive mobile navigation.
+- **Single-page navigation** with deep-linked sections for courses, restaurants, lecturers, and hostels plus responsive mobile navigation.
-- 🔐 **Supabase-backed auth** flow that signs up/logs in users via RPC functions, stores HttpOnly JWT cookies, and guards protected sections client-side.
+- **Supabase-backed auth** flow that signs up/logs in users via RPC functions, stores HttpOnly JWT cookies, and guards protected sections client-side.
-- ⭐ **Rich review UI** made with ShadCN/Radix primitives, reusable ratings and card components, and theme-aware Tailwind styling.
+- **Rich review UI** made with ShadCN/Radix primitives, reusable ratings and card components, and theme-aware Tailwind styling.
-- 📦 **Seeded data** for courses, hostels, lecturers, and restaurants via SQL migrations under `supabase/migrations`.
+- **Seeded data** for courses, hostels, lecturers, and restaurants via SQL migrations under `supabase/migrations`.
-- 🧰 **Full TypeScript tooling** (tsconfig, ESLint, Tailwind 4) and pnpm workspace lockfile for deterministic installs.
+- **Full TypeScript tooling** (tsconfig, ESLint, Tailwind 4) and pnpm workspace lockfile for deterministic installs.

 ## Tech Stack